-There are also drawbacks to life in “This Old House.”
-One disadvantage is the small closets.
+There are also drawbacks to life in “this old house.”
+One disadvantage is the lack of closet space.
 It never bothered me that a guest bedroom did not even have a closet.
 Pack light, I advised guests.

 Recently, I converted that guest room into my home office, and knew it was time to install a closet system---something that could store my design boards, floorplans, samples, loose fabric memos, and files.
 So, I designed a built-in wall unit consisting of bookshelves, desk, drawers, and a wardrobe (for clothing should it be converted back to a bedroom).

 My office is still a work in progress, but I want to share what I’ve done.